Skip to content

 Why does Base64 text often end with equals signs?

-Equals signs are padding characters used to align the encoded data length.
+Equals signs are padding characters used to align the encoded data length into four-character blocks.
+Some systems omit padding, but padded output is common and valid.